VentorGames/Bob-maker-v0.5/README.md

 # Bob-maker-v1.0

 ## how to download
-click on tag and than on releases if you have done that click on the .exe file for windows and the .dmg file for mac (mac version above 10)
+click on tag and than on releases and then on pc for pc (and the version you want like pc1.0) and on html for mobile or browser if you have done that click on the .exe file for windows and the .dmg file for mac (mac version above 10)
 - linux version is comming soon
 - browser version also comming soon